Breadteeth/Reddit-Sentiment-Analysis/README.md

-# CS182 Project
 # Performance evaluation of Reddit Comments using ML and NLP methods in Sentiment Analysis
-> This is the final project for CS182, Introduction to Machine Learning in ShanghaiTech in 2023 fall.
+> This is originally from our final project for CS182, Introduction to Machine Learning in ShanghaiTech in 2023 fall.
+After the course, we decided to continue to deepen and expand our research。

 ## Code
   - Before running anything, you should download two things: dataset and pytorch_model.bin.